kedenk/vrdiary/README.md

 The virtual reality diary prototype has some limitations we want to describe briefly here.

 A big issue is the Passcode Wall.
-In the current version all passcodes has a length of four characters.
+In the current version all passcodes have a length of four characters.
 Because of the limited amount of different characters (Triangle, Circle, Cross and Square) there is high chance that more than one user uses the same passcode.
 The fact, that the user is just identified by the passcode and not by a combination of username and passcode, there is a problem, if two users would have the same passcode.
 This results in conflict which environment should be loaded.
 In further versions it is planned to enable a login with username and a passcode of variable length.

 Another point that has some potential for improvement is the input.
-Writing text with the current controller panel and PlayStation 4 Controller works well, but of course not that fast as writing a text with the keyboard.
+Writing text with the current controller panel and PlayStation 4 Controller works well, but of course not as fast as writing a text with a keyboard.
 Therefore, some kind of autocompletion known from smartphone keyboards could be applied.
 This could speed up and ease writing for users.